 Applicants with a college or university degree completed outside of the United States must submit an official course-by-course evaluation from World Education Services (WES), as well as original transcripts and official translations of all documents not in English.
 All costs related to document translation and evaluation are the applicant’s responsibility.

-Selected qualified applicants will be contacted for a personal interview with the Admission Committee.
+Applicants may be contacted for a personal interview with a member of the Admission Committee.

 St. Catherine University